IAmSaad/zlib_test/README.md

 `zlib_build_test.exe -c "file_to_compress_with_extension" "name_of_compressed_output_file_with_extension"`

-The `sample.txt` provided in the same folder (/release) can be used to test out this program, in this case to run the program the command will be :
+The "sample.txt" provided in the same folder (/release) can be used to test out this program, in this case to run the program the command will be :

 `zlib_build_test.exe -c "sample.txt" "sample.z"`